Unim8trix/RazerBook/README.md

 # Arch Linux on Razer Book 13 (RZ09-0357) in Hyprland

-This are my personal notes setting up a Razer Book 13 with Arch Linux using Hyprland as window manager.
+These are my personal notes setting up Razer Book 13 with Arch Linux using Hyprland as window manager.
 Iam using full disk encryption, and btrfs as filesystem.

-Main usage is for DevOps Development, Virtualization and some gaming.
+Main usage is for Kubernetes/Virtualization/DevOps Stuff and some gaming.
 Configs for localisations are for german, so adjust for your needs.

 A big THANK to [SOL](https://github.com/SolDoesTech/HyprV2) for getting me into hyprland.
 Most of the Hyprland config is from his repo.
 Kudos!